abdulahad67/powerplant-coding-challenge/README.md

 1. Open a terminal or command prompt.

-2. Navigate to `Powerplant Coding Challenge\PowerplantCodingChallenge.API`.
+2. Navigate to `PowerplantCodingChallenge.API` folder.

 3. Run the following command: